ariostas-talks/2024-10-09-intro-to-rust/slides.md

 [comment]: # (!!! data-auto-animate)

+## Does this mean that C/C++ are dead?

+[comment]: # (!!! data-auto-animate)

+## Does this mean that C/C++ are dead?

+No. There's still a ton of software written in these languages, so they're not going away anytime soon.
+However, Rust can help with the development of new software, and replace parts pieces where memory safety is critical.

+However, Rust has been influencing the design of modern C++!
+Notably, C++23 and C++26 introduce have some features that are similar to those in Rust.

+[comment]: # (!!! data-auto-animate)

 ## Getting started with Rust

 Rust has a steep learning curve, so it can be a bit intimidating to get started.